michaelplanknz/structured-inference/README.md

 A preprint of the article is available [here](https://arxiv.org/abs/2403.01678).
 Results in this version were generated using the commit tagged `v1.0`.

-The published article is: [Plank, M.J., Simpson, M.J.
+The published article is: Plank, M.J., Simpson, M.J.
 (2024) Structured methods for parameter inference and uncertainty quantification for mechanistic models in the life sciences.
 R. Soc.
 Open Sci.
-11: 240733](https://doi.org/10.1098/rsos.240733)
+11: 240733. [doi.org/10.1098/rsos.240733](https://doi.org/10.1098/rsos.240733).

 The version of this repository used for the final article is archived in this [Zenodo repository](https://doi.org/10.5281/zenodo.12686724).